jheagle/title-switcher-v2/README.md

-title-switcher-v2.1.0
+title-switcher-v2
 ==============

-This is the updated title-switcher which takes a more object-oriented approach and improves many deficiencies of the original title-switcher.
+This is the updated title-switcher which takes a simpler approach and improves many deficiencies of the original title-switcher.

 Add typing effect to titles and also switch through several titles.